-Europe is full of unique places to visit, natural wonder and stunning landscapes.
+Europe is full of unique places to visit, natural wonders and stunning landscapes.
 Whether you are on a city break in Europe or visiting one of the best European islands, you can be sure that you will see some of the most beautiful bridges in Europe.

 Bridges are beautiful!
 And Europe is a continent built on bridges.
-From small or unique structures to huge monuments – we are glad to present you a list of the most famous bridges in Europe!
+From small or unique structures to huge monuments – we are glad to present you with a list of the most famous bridges in Europe!

 To some, a bridge is just a way to get from one side of a river to another.
 To those of us in the know, bridges are glorious feats of engineering and design.
-Not only do they offer unrivalled views of their, often sublime, surroundings, but they themselves are also eye-catching.
+Not only do they offer unrivaled views of their, often sublime, surroundings, but they themselves are also eye-catching.

 So, what bridges deserve more than a fleeting glance?
 After building an extensive list of our favourite bridges and endless discussion, we’ve whittled down the list to just 29 of the best bridges that you can find in Europe.

 Do you know the names of famous bridges in Europe?
 You should definitely remember a few after reading our article about the 29 famous bridges on the Old Continent.

 Which ones have you already ticked off and which will you add to your next travel adventure?

 Most Beautiful Bridges in Europe:

 1. Tower Bridge – London, England

 A famous bridge is always a magnet for tourists and a key landmark in a city!